Croquette: The Netherlands

 After World War II, several suppliers started mass-producing croquettes filled with beef.
 The croquette (kroket in Dutch) subsequently became even more popular as a fast food; meat ragout was covered in breadcrumbs and subsequently deep-fried.
 Its success as a fast food garnered its reputation as a cheap dish of dubious quality, to such an extent that Dutch tongue-in-cheek urban myths relate its "allegedly mysterious content" to offal and butchering waste.
 Research in 2008 showed that 350 million kroketten are eaten in the Netherlands every year.
-An estimated 75% of all Dutch people eat them, resulting in 29 kroketten per person per year on average, being the 2nd most popular Dutch snack after the frikandel.
+An estimated 75% of all Dutch people eat them, resulting in 29 kroketten per person per year on average, the second most popular Dutch snack after the frikandel.
 The major consumers are between 35 and 49 years old.

 The success of the croquette led to a whole series of food products resembling the croquette, but with other types of fillings, such as noodles, rice and kidney, and with names like bamibal, nasibal, and nierbroodje.
 Variants of the croquette which specify the kind of meat can also be found, like rundvleeskroket (made with beef) and kalfsvleeskroket (made with veal).
 Also popular in Dutch snack bars are the satékroket (where the filling consists of a peanut satay sauce and shredded meat in a ragout) and the goulash kroket.
 A smaller round version of the standard beef or veal croquette, the bitterbal, is often served with mustard as a snack in bars and at receptions.
 Potato croquettes and potato balls (similar to potato croquettes, but small and round) can be bought frozen in most food stores.

 Broodje kroket, a croquette on a bread roll, is sold in restaurants, snack shops, and by street vendors.
 The popularity of the kroket in the Netherlands is such that even McDonald's sells their version on a bun as "McKroket".